Eastside walks:

 Walk along Main Street in Duvall and you’ll see a variety of artworks along the way.

 Look up for carved art panels attached to the lampposts.
 Look down for a swimming salmon design carved into a crosswalk.
-And look around for benches with local scenes as well as painted murals and large sculpture installations.
+And look around for benches with local scenes, painted murals, and large sculpture installations.
 See who can spot the next artwork as you walk along!

 Whimsical is the word that describes many sculptures installed around downtown Kirkland.

-A walk that starts at the library, then loops around Marina Park and the shopping core will take you past several sculptures of animals, a carousel horse, and children jumping for joy.
-You’ll even see a local art landmark: The cow and dog sculpture that is often decorated to celebrate holidays, seasons, and sports teams.
+A walk that starts at the library and then loops around Marina Park and the shopping core will take you past several sculptures of animals, a carousel horse, and children jumping for joy.
+You’ll even see a local art landmark: The cow and dog sculpture, often decorated to celebrate holidays, seasons, and sports teams.

-Redmond’s Downtown Park features a performance stage that is also an artwork.
+Redmond’s Downtown Park features a performance stage that is also a piece of artwork.
 It makes a great spot for a family selfie, but only if you lie down and look up.

 If you and your companions lie on the stage floor, head-to-head like the spokes of a wheel, the mirrored ceiling and floor designs will give you a fun photo and picture-taking experience.
 The park often hosts creative, temporary outdoor art exhibits as well.